Make a wood stump side table to bring a natural element to your decor. Best part? It’s free!

 I looked for the longest cut piece we had that had a flat top and bottom.
 This wood had been sitting for about a year, so it was dry and the tree’s naturally thin bark was almost off in most places, revealing the wonderfully mottled interior.

-To protect the floor from the cut wood on the bottom, I cut a piece of felt I had slightly smaller than the diameter and hot glued it to the stump.
+Protect the floor.
+To make sure the cut wood on the bottom doesn’t scratch anything, I cut a piece of craft felt slightly smaller than the diameter and hot glued it to the stump.

 So, are you bringing any wood into your decor, too?

 UPDATE: The chairs are done and they look great with the stump side table!